inductiva/inductiva/README.md

 The user can specify the temperature (in Kelvin) and box size (length of one of the cube's edges, in nanometers).
 The numbers above correspond to the default values.

-After the initialization, we can simulate the system:
+After the initialization, we are ready to simulate the system:

 ```
 task = scenario.simulate_async(simulator = GROMACS(),